Prompt Injection Was Never the Real Problem

 In real systems, the true privilege boundary is not the model.
 It is:

-• tool authorization scopes,
+• Tool authorization scopes.

-• policy enforcement in the orchestrator,
+• Policy enforcement in the orchestrator.

-• and human-in-the-loop gates.
+• Human-in-the-loop gates.

 Many high-impact agent failures require no jailbreak at all.
 The model behaves “as designed”; the system around it does not.